* Future wage rises, performance pay will depend on profitability

 * GM Korea, KDB still need to negotiate terms of financial support

-SEOUL, April 23 (Reuters) - General Motors Co's (GM) South Korean unit dropped a plan to consider filing for bankruptcy after winning concessions on pay, bonuses and benefits from its labour union in a tentative deal reached on Monday.
+SEOUL, April 23 (Reuters) - General Motors Co's (GM) South Korean unit dropped a plan for a vote on a bankruptcy filing after reaching a tentative wage deal with its labour union on Monday that helped the U.S. automaker win concessions on pay, bonuses and benefits.

 GM shocked South Korea in February when it unveiled a major restructuring plan for the money-losing unit, which involved shuttering one of its four plants in the country and voluntary redundancies for 2,600 workers.

 The automaker had sought wage concessions from the union as well as government funding and incentives to save its remaining three South Korean factories.

 The board of GM Korea delayed a decision to file for court-managed bankruptcy protection until Monday evening, after the automaker had failed to reach a wage deal with its labour union in time to meet a Friday deadline.